 - On digestive tract they facilitate the digestive process depressing gastric secretion, slowing gastric emptying and stimulating biliary and pancreatic flow.

-- Bile salts (by-products of cholesterol) are natural detergents synthesized in the liver and secreted into bile.
-They solubilize phospholipids and cholesterol in the bile, permitting the secretion of cholesterol into the intestine (the excretion of both cholesterol and bile salts is the major way by which cholesterol is removed from the body).
-Bile salts also aid in the digestion and absorption of fat and soluble-fat vitamins in gut.
+- Bile salts, by-products of cholesterol, are natural detergents synthesized in the liver and secreted into bile.
+They solubilize phospholipids and cholesterol in the bile, permitting the secretion of cholesterol into the intestine; indeed, the excretion of both cholesterol and bile salts is the major way by which cholesterol is removed from the body.
+Bile salts also aid in lipid digestion, lipid absorption, and the absorption of soluble-fat vitamins in gut.

 - In many animals, some lipids are secreted into external environment and act as pheromones that attract or repel other organisms.